-For the past three years I’ve lived in a small cabin at the edge of the woods, that I built with my partner - a lifelong Mainer.
+For the past four years I’ve lived in a small cabin in the woods, that I built with my partner - a lifelong Mainer.

-Last year, Jacob and I found a place of our own, and - with the help of our community, are working hard to build our homestead, food and medicine gardens.
+Last year, we found a place of our own, and - with the help of our community, are working hard to build our homestead, food and medicine gardens.

 My clinical practice is founded upon the naturopathic principles from which I was first trained.

 These principles are holistic in nature and include;

 Identify root causes

 My work involves thorough initial clinical case-taking in order understand the big picture of your life and includes reviewing your medical and family history, clinical presentation, current goals and bothersome symptoms.

 I then work with you, to guide your body back to health by;